 - 6 allspice berries

-1 Heat 1/2 cup olive oil in a large sauté pan on medium high heat (do not be tempted to cut back on this amount of oil, it is needed for the marinade).
+1 Make the escabeche vegetable vinegar mix: Heat 1/2 cup olive oil in a large sauté pan on medium high heat (do not be tempted to cut back on this amount of oil, it is needed for the marinade).
 Sauté the bell peppers, onion, carrot and chili until softened, 5-10 minutes.
 Stir in vinegar, bay leaf, allspice berries, remove from heat, and set aside.

 Serve on a small plate, or on a crostini for an appetizer.
 Or add to a cheese taco (cheddar in softened corn tortilla) for a quick fish taco.